 Taiwan’s rich tapestry of culture and history has been a wellspring of inspiration for Mager’s art.
 After completing his master’s degree in fine arts, he found himself drawn to stories of his relatives during World War II.
 Yet, it was in Taiwan that he discovered a profound connection—specifically, a memorial to 14 US airmen executed after being shot down by Japanese forces occupying the island.

 Mager’s work, including pieces like ‘Taipei – May 31, 1945 in Blue,’ is a fusion of oil, acrylic, and ink on linen, delving into the complexities of history.
 His art serves as a medium for dialogue, encouraging open conversations about history, culture, and politics.
 Taiwan has not only reshaped his artistic perspective but also compelled him to learn new skills and approaches to painting.

-Mager has received a foreign-talent visa from Taiwan’s government.
-‘This allows me to create, exhibit, lecture, and sell my work here, and guarantees me a few more years of active residency’.
-He urges art lovers everywhere to seek out the work of Taiwanese artists such as Shu Lea Cheang, Dean-E Mei, and Tang Jo-Hung.
+Mager holds a foreign-talent visa from Taiwan’s government, enabling him to create, exhibit, and engage with his art in the country.
+This visa assures him several more years of active residency.
+He urges art enthusiasts to explore the works of Taiwanese artists like Shu Lea Cheang, Dean-E Mei, and Tang Jo-Hung.